maxthunderstorm/JUniit/README.md

 * Code works now and in the future
 * Other code still works even after you made changes (Regression Testing)

+It also explains what *Testing Code in Isolation* means and why it is important for unit testing.
+In this context, the importance of *Dependency Injection* is discussed.

+The Testing Pyramid is discussed, consisting of:
+1) Unit tests (bottom, runs before any other tests, testing isolated small pieces of code with fake/mock dependencies)
+2) Integration tests (use real dependencies/objects, Application code is tested without mocking db or http connections)
+3) End-to-End Testing / UI Testing (top, automated tests, Testing functionality from beginning to end e. g. with selenium)

+But what is JUnit 5?

+A testing framework for unit testing in Java.

+JUnit5 = JUnit Platform + JUnit Jupiter + JUnit Vintage
+* JUnit Platform: Serves as a foundation for launching testing frameworks on the JVM.
+* JUnit Jupiter: A combination of new programming model + extension model for writing tests and extensions in JUnit5 (annotations/assertions, extension api allows us to create our own version of test api)
+* JUnit Vintage: Test engine for older versions of JUnit.